jbass23/mybots/README.md

 ## Constants
 In the file "constants.py," there are a few variables used throughout the codebase that dictate a lot about how the robot is generated and evolved.
-You can change these constants to taylor your evolutionary outcomes!
+You can change these constants to tailor your evolutionary outcomes!
 Here are the constants and their purposes:
 * `steps`: the number of frames/refreshes a single simulation lasts (currently 1000)
 * `numLinks`: the number of links a robot contains, excluding the base (currently set to a random number between 3 and 9)